w3c/wai-curricula/content/designer/multimedia-and-animations.md

 Students should be able to:

 * identify accessibility requirements for different types of audio and video content
-* design user experiences for description, captions, transcripts, and sign languages, including interactions, placement, and methods to control the alternatives
+* design user experiences for descriptions, captions, transcripts, and sign languages, including interactions, placement, and methods to control the alternatives
 * identify accessibility considerations for media players, including:
   * support for different methods of interaction, including mouse, keyboard, touch, and speech
   * controls that have clear and descriptive names, that are easy to find on the page, and that are reachable by all users